mihaly044/parkplaces/README.md

  - A MySQL database server

 ### Building the project
+#### Using prebuilt binaries
+If you don't want to build everything yourself, you might grab the prebuilt release binaries from the [Releases](https://github.com/mihaly044/parkplaces/tree/v2/Releases/) folder.

+#### Building from sources
 The most straightforward way is to build the solution using Visual Studio 2017.
 Although there are a number of command line build tools available, building from the command line hasn't been tested with this project hence it's not recommended.